chndaz/EAL-ICNet/README.md

 ### Experimental Setup and Implementation Detail
 (1)Baselines: To comprehensively evaluate the effectiveness of the proposed EAL-ICNet, we compare it with a wide range of representative segmentation models, which can be categorized into two groups: lightweight networks and IC segmentation networks.

-Lightweight networks: Several lightweight segmentation models are employed to assess the efficiency and compactness of our method, including IRDPNet, EDANet~\cite, ContextNet~\cite, ESNet~\cite, and LETNet.
+Lightweight networks: Several lightweight segmentation models are employed to assess the efficiency and compactness of our method, including IRDPNet, EDANet, ContextNet, ESNet, and LETNet.
 These models are characterized by reduced computational complexity and are widely used in real-time or resource-constrained scenarios.
 They serve as strong baselines for evaluating the trade-off between segmentation accuracy and inference speed.

 IC segmentation networks: In addition, we involve multiple IC-oriented segmentation approaches for a more domain-specific comparison.
 These include FCN, UNet, HRNet, MAnet, and EUNet++, all of which have demonstrated strong capability in extracting fine structural details from IC or microscopic images.
 Among them, EUNet++ adopts a nested dense skip connection structure to enhance multi-scale feature fusion.
 Finally, our proposed EAL-ICNet further integrates multi-scale feature aggregation and lightweight design principles to achieve a better balance between segmentation accuracy and computational efficiency on IC image datasets.